-We use a standardized process to evaluate inquiries and requests for coverage received from internal and/or external sources, and/or identified through authorization or payment inquiries.
-The evaluation process includes:
+We use a standard process to assess coverage questions and requests.
+These may come to us from internal or external sources.
+The process includes:

-- Determination of the FDA approval status of the device/product/drug in question, - Review of relevant clinical literature, and - Consultation with actively practicing specialty care providers to determine current standards of practice.
+- Determining FDA approval status of the device, product, or drug question; - · Reviewing relevant clinical literature; and - Consulting with actively practicing specialists about current practice standards.

-Decisions are formulated into recommendations for changes in policy, and forwarded to our management for review and final implementation decisions.
+Decisions are developed into policy change recommendations.
+These are then sent to our management for review and final approval.